-The best cuts of meat to use for the Nilaga recipe are chucks, rounds, or shanks.
-These cuts have a high concentration of collagen-rich connective tissues that also have some fat marbling for flavor.
-Go here for a great resource for different cuts of beef.
+The best cuts of meat for the Nilaga recipe are chucks, rounds, or shanks.
+These cuts have a high concentration of collagen-rich connective tissues and some fat marbling for flavor.
+Go here for a great resource on different cuts of beef.

 Yes!
 Nilaga can be kept in the freezer for up to 1 month.

 Leftover Nilaga will last up to 3 days in the fridge.

 YES!
 Bulalo is marrow bone in Tagalog.
 The compounds in (bulalo) marrow bones have been linked to decreased inflammation, better skin health, and improved joint function.
 Check out my blog about the health benefits of marrow bones.